Iphicrates: Iphicratean reforms

-Before Iphicrates, the infantry soldiers used very large shields, short spears and small swords, while Iphicrates introduced the smaller and lighter pelte shields, which helped them be more active in movements and encounters, doubled the length of the spears and made the swords longer.
-In addition, he gave them linen Cuirasses instead of the bronze armor, this made the soldiers more active because they had an equipment which would equally protect the body and be light.
-By these changes he greatly increased the rapidity of their movements, the longer weapons, combined with the lighter armor and shield, helped his troops to take a more aggressive approach in tactical situations.
+Traditional Greek infantry soldiers used very large shields, short spears and small swords; Iphicrates introduced the smaller and lighter pelte shields, which helped them be more active in movements and encounters, doubled the length of the spears and made the swords longer.
+In place of bronze cuirasses he promoted use of the linen linothorax, which offered protection equivalent to metal armour at a greatly lessened weight.
+He also made lightweight soldiers' boots that were easy to untie.
+These boots were afterwards called Iphicratides (Ἰφικρατίδες).
+The longer weapons, combined with the lighter armor and shield, helped his troops to move rapidly and take a more aggressive approach in tactical situations.

-He also paid special attention to discipline, drill and maneuver.
-Cornelius Nepos mentions that he commanded the army with so much strictness that no other troops in Greece were ever better disciplined or more obedient to the orders of their leader than Iphicrates troops.
+Iphicrates was a strict commander who paid special attention to drill and maneuver.
+Cornelius Nepos mentions that no troops in Greece were ever better disciplined or more obedient to the orders of their leader than those of Iphicrates.

 The Iphicratean reforms are considered to have been one of the leading influences on Philip II of Macedon, when he created the sarissa-armed Macedonian phalanx.
 His son, Alexander the Great, used this new infantry formation in his many conquests.

 Corinthian War

 When Iphicrates invaded the territory of Phlius, the men from the city came out against him in an unguarded way, but Iphicrates had set an ambush and his troops killed many of them.

-Iphicrates and his troops invaded many districts of Arcadia, they plundered and they even made attacks upon the walled towns, but the hoplites of the Arcadians did not come out from their walls to meet them because they were scared of the Iphicrates peltasts.
+Iphicrates and his troops invaded many districts of Arcadia, plundering unprotected areas and even attacking walled towns.
+The hoplites of the Arcadians stayed within their walls rather than face Iphicrates's famous peltasts.

-With his troops Iphicrates dealt the Spartans a heavy blow in 392/390 BC by almost annihilating a mora (a battalion of about 600 men) of their famous hoplites at the Battle of Lechaeum near Corinth.
+With his troops, Iphicrates dealt the Spartans a heavy blow in 392/390 BC by almost annihilating a mora (a battalion of about 600 men) of their famous hoplites at the Battle of Lechaeum near Corinth.
 Following up success, he took city after city for the Athenians during the Corinthian War; but in consequence of a quarrel with the Argives he was transferred from Corinth to the Hellespont, where he was equally successful.